cjsiador/cjsiador.github.io/projects/project-3.md

   - Cryptosecurity
   - SSH

-summary: My team developed a simple Pokemon GO game with Java's GUI function that allows either capture or escape from nine random Pokemon,
+summary: A HASH function that converts a text file with characters into 160-bit hash value.
 ---

 <div class="ui small rounded images">